MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/dirsync-for-your-office-365-dev-test-environment.md

 This configuration consists of:

 - An Office 365 E5 Trial Subscription, which expires 30 days from when you create it.
 - A simplified organization intranet connected to the Internet, consisting of three virtual machines on a subnet of an Azure virtual network (DC1, APP1, and CLIENT1).
-Azure AD Connect runs on APP1 to synchronize the Active Directory Domain Services (AD DS) domain to Office 365.
+Azure AD Connect runs on APP1 to synchronize the AD DS domain to Office 365.

 There are two phases to setting up this dev/test environment: